 Students read international literature in the Navigator Level.
-The textbook includes the entire novel A Tale of Two Cities by Charles Dickens.
-Examples of other literary works in this course are “”The Lie” by Kurt Vonnegut Jr., “Dusk” by Saki, “On the Grasshopper and the Cricket” by John Keats, Auschwitz Trials: Letters from an Eyewitness by Emmi Bonhoeffer, “How to Eat an Ice-Cream Cone” by L. Rust Hills, and “Nine Needles” by James Thurber.
+The textbook includes the slightly abridged novel A Tale of Two Cities by Charles Dickens.
+Examples of other literary works in this course are, ”The Lie” by Kurt Vonnegut Jr., “Dusk” by Saki, “On the Grasshopper and the Cricket” by John Keats, Auschwitz Trials: Letters from an Eyewitness by Emmi Bonhoeffer, “How to Eat an Ice-Cream Cone” by L. Rust Hills, and “Nine Needles” by James Thurber.

 Pioneer Level narrows the focus to American literature.
-Examples of literary works to be read are “The Pit and the Pendulum” by Edgar Allan Poe, “Franchise” by Isaac Asimov, “Birches” by Robert Frost, an excerpt from My Life by Frederick Douglass, Patrick Henry’s “Speech in the Virginia Convention,” and “Legends of the Sioux” by Marie McLaughlin.
-Rather than including one novel within the course, the Pioneer Level uses four mid-length works: the play “The Andersonville Trial” by Saul Levitt, an abridged version of Bartleby the Scrivener by Herman Melville, an excerpt from Giants in the Earth by Ole Rölvaag, and abridged excerpts from A Connecticut Yankee in King Arthur’s Court by Mark Twain.
+Examples of literary works to be read are “The Pit and the Pendulum” by Edgar Allan Poe, “Franchise” by Isaac Asimov, “Birches” by Robert Frost, an excerpt from My Life by Frederick Douglass, Patrick Henry’s “Speech in the Virginia Convention,” and an excerpt from Myths and Legends of the Sioux by Marie McLaughlin.
+Rather than including one novel within the course, the Pioneer Level uses four mid-length works: the play The Andersonville Trial by Saul Levitt, an abridged version of Bartleby the Scrivener by Herman Melville, an excerpt from Giants in the Earth by Ole Rölvaag, and abridged excerpts from A Connecticut Yankee in King Arthur’s Court by Mark Twain.

-The handbooks section adds lessons on the close reading of a short story, a poem, and a play; a 26-page Handbook of Vocabulary Enrichment with exercises; and a Basic Manual of Style that serves as a reference for style conventions and also has brief instructions for writing a term paper.
+The handbooks section adds lessons on the close reading of a short story, a poem, and a play; a 26-page Handbook of Vocabulary Enrichment with exercises; and a Basic Manual of Style that serves as a reference for style conventions and has brief instructions for writing a term paper.

-The Trailblazer Level covers English literature with selections such as Beowulf, an excerpt from The Canterbury Tales by Geoffrey Chaucer, the entire play of Macbeth by Shakespeare, an excerpt from Gulliver’s Travels by Jonathan Swift, “Work Without Hope” by Samuel Taylor Coleridge, excerpts from Alice’s Adventures in Wonderland by Lewis Carroll, the three-act play Strife by John Galsworthy, Winston Churchill’s speech “The War on Russia,” and “Do Not Go Gently Into That Good Night” by Dylan Thomas.
+The Trailblazer Level covers English literature with selections such as Beowulf, an excerpt from The Canterbury Tales by Geoffrey Chaucer, the entire play Macbeth by Shakespeare, an excerpt from Gulliver’s Travels by Jonathan Swift, “Work Without Hope” by Samuel Taylor Coleridge, excerpts from Alice’s Adventures in Wonderland by Lewis Carroll, the three-act play Strife by John Galsworthy, Winston Churchill’s speech “The War on Russia,” and “Do Not Go Gently Into That Good Night” by Dylan Thomas.
 Rather than an entire novel, this course includes a number of novellas and excerpts from novels.